 On March 6, 2019, plaintiff William Fabbri filed a lawsuit against Inogen, Scott Wilkinson, and Alison Bauerlein, in the United States District Court for the Central District of California on behalf of a purported class of purchasers of the Company's securities.
 On March 21, 2019, plaintiff Steven Friedland filed a substantially similar lawsuit against the same defendants in the same court.
 On May 20, 2019, the court issued an order consolidating the two lawsuits under the name In re Inogen, Inc. Sec.
 Litig., No. 2:19-cv-01643-FMO-AGR, appointing Dr. John Vasil and Paragon Fund Management as lead plaintiffs, and appointing Robbins Geller Rudman & Dowd LLP and Glancy Prongay & Murray LLP as lead plaintiffs' counsel.
 On July 10, 2019, the lead plaintiffs filed a consolidated amended complaint on behalf of a purported class of purchasers of the Company's common stock between November 8, 2017 and May 7, 2019.
 The complaint generally alleges that the defendants failed to disclose that: (i) Inogen had overstated the true size of the total addressable market for its portable oxygen concentrators and had misstated the basis for its calculation of the total addressable market; (ii) Inogen had falsely attributed its sales growth to the strong sales acumen of its sales force, rather than to deceptive sales practices; (iii) the growth in Inogen's domestic business-to-business sales to home medical equipment providers was inflated, unsustainable and was eroding direct-to-consumer sales; and (iv) Inogen's decision to focus on sales over rentals of portable oxygen concentrators harmed its ability to serve the Medicare market, in violation of sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended.
 The complaint seeks compensatory damages in an unspecified amount, costs and expenses, including attorneys' fees and expert fees, prejudgment and post-judgment interest and such other relief as the court deems proper.
 On January 2, 2020, the court dismissed the consolidated amended complaint with leave to amend.
 On January 9, 2020, the plaintiffs filed a second amended complaint generally alleging substantially similar claims as those in the previous complaint.
 On January 23, 2020, the defendants filed a motion to dismiss the second amended complaint.
 On September 2, 2020, the court denied the defendants' motion to dismiss without prejudice and instructed defendants to file another motion to dismiss if the parties are unable to resolve the issues relating to the second amended complaint.
-The Company filed its motion to dismiss on October 28, 2020; that motion is currently pending.
-The Company intends to vigorously defend itself against these allegations.
+The Company filed its motion to dismiss on October 28, 2020.
+On August 13, 2021, the court granted Defendants' motion to dismiss, and on September 27, 2021, the court entered judgment dismissing the action in its entirety.